-- Numerous add-ons offer high-quality content in terms of resolution.
-This is why we’ve published a guide on the best HD video addons as well as our suggestions for 4K Kodi addons.
+- Numerous addons offer high-quality content in terms of resolution.
+This is why we’ve published a guide on the best 4K Kodi addons, all of which also offer 1080p content as well.

 - If you want to keep your children busy, Kodi provides an answer.
 You can find our list of the best cartoon addons for Kodi by using the provided link.

 - We know that Kodi is the ultimate sports center for many of you.
 Check out the very best live sports addons, aside from our overview of fully-working boxing Kodi addons.
 When it comes to other sports, we wrote about using Kodi to watch NFL, MLB, and WWE.
 Also, let’s now forget to mention how to watch UFC on Kodi.